lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

       but [FIPS.203] uses `Decaps()`.

+The KEM interface defined above differs from both traditional key transport mechanism (for example for use with KeyTransRecipientInfo defined in {{RFC5652}}), and key agreement (for example for use with KeyAgreeRecipientInfo defined in {{RFC5652}}) and thus Composite KEM MUST be used with KEMRecipientInfo defined in {{RFC9629}}, however full conventions for use of Composite ML-KEM within the Cryptographic Message Syntax will be included in a separate specification.

+The KEM interface was chosen as the interface for a composite key establishment because it allows for arbitrary combinations of component algorithm types since both key transport and key agreement mechanisms can be promoted into KEMs as described in {{sec-RSAOAEPKEM}} and {{sec-DHKEM}} below.

-We define the following algorithms which are used to serialize and deserialize component values.
+The following algorithms are defined for serializing and deserializing component values.
 These algorithms are inspired by similar algorithms in {{RFC9180}}.

-   * `SerializePublicKey(mlkemPK, tradPK) -> bytes`: Produce a byte string encoding the component public keys.
+   * `SerializePublicKey(mlkemPK, tradPK) -> bytes`: Produce a byte string encoding of the component public keys.

    * `DeserializePublicKey(bytes) -> (mlkemPK, tradPK)`: Parse a byte string to recover the component public keys.

-   * `SerializeCiphertext(mlkemCT, tradCT) -> bytes`: Produce a byte string encoding the component ciphertexts.
+   * `SerializeCiphertext(mlkemCT, tradCT) -> bytes`: Produce a byte string encoding of the component ciphertexts.

    * `DeserializeCiphertext(bytes) -> (mlkemCT, tradCT)`: Parse a byte string to recover the component ciphertexts.

-   * `SerializePrivateKey(mlkemSeed, tradSK) -> bytes`: Produce a byte string encoding the component private keys.
+   * `SerializePrivateKey(mlkemSeed, tradSK) -> bytes`: Produce a byte string encoding of the component private keys.

    * `DeserializePrivateKey(bytes) -> (mlkemSeed, tradSK)`: Parse a byte string to recover the component private keys.

 Full definitions of serialization and deserialization algorithms can be found in {{sec-serialization}}.

-The KEM interface defined above differs from both traditional key transport mechanism (for example for use with KeyTransRecipientInfo defined in {{RFC5652}}), and key agreement (for example for use with KeyAgreeRecipientInfo defined in {{RFC5652}}).

-The KEM interface was chosen as the interface for a composite key establishment because it allows for arbitrary combinations of component algorithm types since both key transport and key agreement mechanisms can be promoted into KEMs as described in {{sec-RSAOAEPKEM}} and {{sec-DHKEM}} below.

-This specification uses the Post-Quantum KEM ML-KEM as specified in [FIPS.203] and {{I-D.ietf-lamps-kyber-certificates}}.
-For Traditional KEMs, this document uses the RSA-OAEP algorithm defined in [RFC8017], the Elliptic Curve Diffie-Hellman key agreement schemes ECDH defined in section 5.7.1.2 of [SP.800-56Ar3], and X25519 / X448 which are defined in [RFC8410].
-A combiner function is used to combine the two component shared secrets into a single shared secret.

 ## Promotion of RSA-OAEP into a KEM {#sec-RSAOAEPKEM}